This is the iconic Camino de Santiago French Way route, extending 480 miles / 770 km, from the French Pyrenees to Santiago de Compostela in Galicia.

-Your full Camino journey begins in the French Pyrenees border town of Saint-Jean-Pied-de-Port.
-From here the Way of St James takes you across the majestic Pyrenees mountains – providing a thrilling start to your epic journey.
+Your full Camino Frances journey begins in the French Pyrenees border town of Saint-Jean-Pied-de-Port.
+From here, the Way of St James takes you across the majestic Pyrenees mountains, providing a thrilling start to your epic journey.
+Keep reading to learn more and please get in touch if you have any questions.

-Your Way – we make sure your Camino itinerary goes at the right pace for you, with the odd rest day to give body and soul a chance to rest, refresh and take in some of the iconic places of the Camino.
+We make sure your Camino itinerary goes at the right pace for you, with the odd rest day to give body and soul a chance to rest, refresh, and take in some of the iconic places along the Camino.
+We have all walked several Caminos and we have researched each possible route we offer personally.
+Forging the way ourselves to ensure that you have the best full Camino possible.

-In the 21st-century people are drawn to the Camino de Santiago for many reasons – spiritual enlightenment, adventure, freedom from routine and to share the famed camaraderie of the Way.
+In the 21st-century, people are drawn to the Camino de Santiago for many reasons, such as spiritual enlightenment, adventure, freedom from routine, and to share the famed camaraderie of The Way.
 There are many aspects that make this experience so special.

 The Camino de Santiago de Compostela was proclaimed the first European Cultural itinerary by the Council of Europe in 1987 and is also a UNESCO World Heritage Site.
 The Camino is one of the major themes of medieval history in Europe.

-Known as the French Camino, starting from the French-Spanish border, it has been followed by pilgrims to Santiago for more than one thousand years.
-Christians have made their way here, travelling a wide network of footpaths, from Scandinavia, Britain, Mediterranean lands, Istanbul and beyond.
+Known as the French Camino (Camino Frances), starting from the French-Spanish border, it has been followed by pilgrims to Santiago for more than one thousand years.
+Christians have made their way here, travelling a wide network of footpaths, from Scandinavia, Britain, Mediterranean lands, Istanbul, and beyond.
 This international web of trails has played a fundamental role in facilitating cultural development in Europe during the Middle Ages.

 Around the Cathedral of Santiago de Compostela, one of the great masterpieces of Romanesque art, the city of Santiago de Compostela boasts a magnificent old town worthy of one of Christianity’s greatest holy cities.